 Under existing GAAP, the Company does not have vendor-specific objective evidence ("VSOE") of fair value for post-contract customer support ("PCS") sold along with software products licenses; therefore, revenues for the software products licenses (including perpetual licenses), PCS and professional services, if applicable, are considered to be one accounting unit and, once all services have commenced, are recognized ratably over the remaining period of the arrangement (the longer of the contractual service term or PCS term).
 Under ASU 2014-09, the concept of assessing VSOE has been eliminated and the Company must estimate a fair value associated with each performance obligation within an arrangement.
 As a result, the Company expects the timing of revenue recognition to be accelerated because it anticipates that license revenue will be recognized at a point in time, rather than over time, which is its current practice.
 Generally, the license revenue component of an arrangement represents a significant portion of the overall fair value of a software arrangement.
 As a result, the Company expects the adoption of ASU 2014-09 to have a significant impact on the consolidated financial statements.
-The Company plans to adopt this standard effective January 1, 2018, using the modified retrospective approach, which will be reflected in the December 31, 2018 financial statements.
+The Company has elected to adopt this standard effective on January 1, 2019 using the modified retrospective approach.
 The Company is currently evaluating the impact this standard will have on its consolidated financial statements and related disclosures.

 Financial Instruments-In January 2016, the FASB issued ASU 2016-01, Financial Instruments-Overall: Recognition and Measurement of Financial Assets and Financial Liabilities.
 This standard affects the accounting for equity instruments, financial liabilities under the fair value option and the presentation and disclosure requirements of financial instruments.
-For public business entities, ASU 2016-01 is effective for fiscal years beginning after December 15, 2017, including interim periods within those fiscal years.
-For all other entities, including emerging growth companies, ASU 2016-01 is effective for fiscal years beginning after December 15, 2018, and interim periods within fiscal years beginning after December 15, 2019.
+ASU 2016-01 is effective in the first quarter of 2019.
 The Company is currently evaluating the impact of the adoption of ASU 2016-01 on its consolidated financial statements and related disclosures.

 Leases-In February 2016, the FASB issued ASU 2016-02, Leases (Topic 842).
 This standard amends various aspects of existing accounting guidance for leases, including the recognition of a right-of-use asset and a lease liability on the balance sheet for all leases with terms longer than 12 months.
 Leases will be classified as either finance or operating, with classification affecting the pattern of expense recognition in the income statement.
 This standard also introduces new disclosure requirements for leasing arrangements.
 ASU 2016-02 is effective for fiscal years beginning after December 15, 2018, including interim periods within those fiscal years for public business entities.
 For all other entities, including emerging growth companies, ASU 2016-02 is effective for fiscal years beginning after December 15, 2019, and interim periods within fiscal years beginning after December 15, 2020.
 Early adoption is permitted.
 The new standard must be adopted using a modified retrospective approach, and provides for certain practical expedients.
-The Company plans to adopt this standard on January 1, 2019.
 The Company is currently evaluating the impact of the adoption of ASU 2016-02 on its consolidated financial statements and related disclosures.